|Student Events & Information

 |Are you a little nervous about attending your first Midwest Fish and Wildlife Conference?
 Or are you a seasoned veteran student interested in meeting more professionals in your field?
 Would you like the chance to meet and talk individually with one of the professional attendees to learn about their professional journey?
 If so, sign up for the Conference Mentoring at this year’s meeting!

 We will pair interested students with professionals of similar interests to give you the opportunity to interact personally with each other.
 Graduate and undergraduate students are encouraged to participate.
 Professionals will represent management agencies, academic institutions, and non-government organizations in multiple specialties from around the Midwest.
-This is a unique opportunity to get to know a professional from outside your normal group of colleagues and given the virtual nature of the conference, it’s likely that the mentorship will be longer lasting.
+This is a unique opportunity to get to know a professional from outside your normal group of colleagues and given society’s move and comfort with virtual interactions, it’s likely that the mentorship will be longer lasting.

 Prior to the conference, we will forward contact information to mentors (professionals) and mentees (students).
-We encourage you to meet early in the conference to get to know each other and to continue your interactions during the sessions, the student-professional networking event on Tuesday, social events, the after conference workshops, and even after the conference has ended!
+We encourage you to meet early in the conference to get to know each other and to continue your interactions during the sessions, the student-professional networking event on Tuesday, social events and even after the conference has ended!
 Use this opportunity to get to know someone in your field personally, and get another perspective on what it means to be a fish or wildlife professional today!

 Student Mentee Responsibilities: